 One of the upsides of Canare’s offering is the boon of options.
 The cable is available in a variety of colors, including gold, black, and green.
 Furthermore, users can order this cable in a number of lengths.
 The most commonly found length is the 10’, but there are a number of other available lengths.
 In fact, you can even order custom sizes although we find that the standards pretty well cover most people’s needs.

 Another option players have to choose is the tip type.
 While all of the tips will be the high quality Neutrick Connectors, players have the option of choosing between straight and right angled tips.
 While most players opt for only straight tips, one or both of the ends may be converted to angled without affecting the functionality of the cable.
 It’s worth mentioning that while all Neutrick Connectors are functionally identical, some are gold-plated, while others are silver.
 Like we said, there’s a lot to choose from, and Canare offers cables with just about all the length, color, and connection options there is.

 If you’re a regular player looking for something for a practice space, the Canare cable is probably overkill.
 However, if you’re willing to fork over the money for premium sound quality, it’s worth looking into the Canare cables.
-Guitarists are looking at a $30-40 price tag, which definitely qualified this as one of the more expensive cables on the market.
+Guitarists are looking at a rather steep price tag, which definitely qualified this as one of the more expensive cables on the market.
 However, its performance fits its cost, and thus this cable is considered to be a decent value.